Gamer-Kold/gamer-kold.github.io/content/blog/Once-Upon-A-Time.md

 "Maybe you're right."

-The girl does not reply.
+The girl did not reply.

 The boy closed his eyes.

 "I love the feeling of the rain on my skin."
 He decided.

 "I love living, because it lets me feel my favorite feeling."
 He continued.

-The girl does not reply.
+The girl did not reply.

 "Goodbye", said the boy.